-Dr. Kien H. Lim, University of Texas, El Paso
+Dr. Kien H. Lim, University of Texas at El Paso

-Kien H. Lim is a mathematics educator at UTEP.
-His research interests are on students' problem-solving disposition (impulsive versus analytic) and instructional strategies to advance their ways of thinking (the use of prediction items and classroom voting with clicker technology; the use of mathematical tasks to provoke students' intellectual need for the concepts they are expected to learn).
-He is also involved in the iMPaCT-STEM project to investigate the use of programming activities to foster student learning of foundational algebraic concepts.
+Dr. Lim's research interests are on students' problem-solving disposition and instructional strategies to advance their ways of thinking.
+Dr. Lim is particularly interested in impulsive disposition, students' propensity to act out the first thing that comes to mind.
+Dr. Lim's research goal centers on helping students advance from impulsive disposition to analytic disposition.
+Dr. Lim and colleagues are currently developing, testing, and refining a survey instrument to assess students' impulsive-analytic disposition.
+They have been investigating instructional strategies, such as use of prediction items and classroom voting with clicker technology, to help students become aware of their impulsivity and to elicit and address mathematical misconceptions.
+Dr. Lim is also exploring the use of mathematical tasks to provoke students' intellectual need for the concepts they are expected to learn.
+Lately, Dr. Lim has been involved in the iMPaCT-Math project to investigate the use of programming activities to foster student learning of foundational algebraic concepts.